 17.3 Force Majeure.
-We shall not be liable to you for any delay or failure to perform hereunder due to a natural disaster, actions or decrees of governmental bodies or communications line failure which (a) hinders, delays or prevents us in performing any of our obligations, (b) is beyond our control, and without our fault or negligence, and (c) by the exercise of reasonable diligence we are unable to prevent or provide against (“Force Majeure Event”).
+We shall not be liable to you for any delay or failure to perform hereunder due to a natural disaster, actions or decrees of governmental bodies, communicable disease, or communications line failure which (a) hinders, delays or prevents us in performing any of our obligations, (b) is beyond our control, and without our fault or negligence, and (c) by the exercise of reasonable diligence we are unable to prevent or provide against (“Force Majeure Event”).
 In such circumstances, we shall be entitled to a reasonable extension of the time for performing such obligations.
 If the period of delay or non-performance continues for 30 or more calendar days, you may terminate this Agreement by giving us 5 Business Days written notice.
 A Force Majeure Event shall not entitle to you delay payment of any sums payable under this Agreement.

 17.4 Publicity.
 We expressly agree that we and/or our Group Companies shall be entitled to refer to you as a client in sales and marketing literature (including websites) and reproduce your prevailing logo or trade mark for that sole purpose.